 Also, you need to factor in how much gardening experience you have.
 If you’re a beginner, start with quicker and easier vegetables such as salads and spinach.

-Then factor in how big is growing space.
+Then factor in how big is growing space is.
 Some plants grow huge in just a few months and can take up large parts of a growing area, depriving their neighbors of light and moisture.
 Avoid these plants if your growing area is small.

 Also, consider how much time commitment you have toward your edible garden.
 Things will go best if you grow plants that suit your ability to look after them.
 For example, salads and courgettes need constant attention compared to beetroot and broccoli.